kristorres/swift-style-guide/README.md

 ### Filenames

   * All Swift source filenames end with the extension *.swift*.
-  * A file containing a single type `MyType` is named *MyType.swift*.
-(It may also contain some helper functions or extensions.)
+  * If the file contains a single type `MyType`, then it is named *MyType.swift*.
-  * A file containing a single extension to a type `MyType` that adds conformance to a protocol `MyProtocol` is named *MyType+MyProtocol.swift*.
+  * If the file contains a single extension to a type `MyType` that adds conformance to a protocol `MyProtocol`, then it is named *MyType+MyProtocol.swift*.
-  * A file containing multiple extensions to a type `MyType` can be named more generally, as long as it is prefixed with *MyType+* (e.g., *MyType+Additions.swift*).
+  * If the file contains multiple extensions to a type `MyType`, then it is named more generally, as long as it is prefixed with *MyType+* (e.g., *MyType+Additions.swift*).
-  * A file containing related declarations that are not scoped under a common type or namespace can be named descriptively.
+  * All other files are named appropriately based on their contents.

 ### File Structure

-Organize the material in each file as follows:
+The content in a Swift source file is organized as follows:

   1. Import statements for native Apple libraries (in alphabetical order)
   2. Import statements for third-party libraries (in alphabetical order)